-o) Property and equipment
+o) Property, equipment, and intangibles

-Property and equipment is stated at cost and presented net of accumulated depreciation.
+Property, equipment, and intangibles are stated at cost and presented net of accumulated depreciation and amortization.
 Freehold land is not depreciated.
-The cost of other property and equipment is depreciated using the straight-line method over the estimated useful lives of the assets as follows:
+The costs of other property, equipment, and intangibles are depreciated or amortized using the straight-line method over the estimated useful lives of the assets as follows:

-Buildings 20 to 30 years

-Leasehold improvements Over the lease period or 5 years, whichever is shorter p) Financial liabilities

-Furniture, equipment and vehicles 4 to 5 years
+Buildings 20 to 30 years Leasehold improvements Over the lease period or 5 years, whichever is shorter Intangibles 8 years Furniture, equipment and vehicles 4 to 5 years

-The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each reporting date.
+The assets' residual values, useful lives, and depreciation or amortization methods are reviewed and adjusted if appropriate, at each reporting date.
 Gains and losses on disposals are determined by comparing proceeds with carrying amounts.
 These are included in the consolidated income statement.